Interest Rate Reduction Refinance Loan

 - Surviving spouse of a Veteran who died in service or from a service-connected disability.

 The funding fee for second time users who do not make a down payment is slightly higher.
-Also, National Guard and Reserve Veterans pay a slightly higher funding fee percentage.
 See Loan Fees for more information about loan costs.
 Some lenders offer IRRRLs as an opportunity to reduce the term of your loan from 30 years to 15 years.
 While this can save you money in interest over the life of the loan, you may see a very large increase in your monthly payment if the reduction in the interest rate is not at least one percent (two percent is better).
 Beware: It could be a bigger increase than you can afford.